 - Capacity is limited to maintain social distancing.

 - Tables, chairs and all high-touch areas are being continuously cleaned and disinfected.

 - Cashless payments are available at all areas (guests can use mobile ordering at select locations).

 - Hand sanitizer locations are available throughout Universal and individual bottles are also available for purchase.

-As we mentioned before, the resort will require masks and temperature checks for all employees and guests.
-Passholders did not need to use the finger scan when entering the theme parks or traveling between parks on the Hogwarts Express.
+During our visit, passholders did not need to use the finger scan when entering the theme parks or traveling between parks on the Hogwarts Express.
 We saw team members frequently cleaning high-touch areas, and there was plenty of signage to show where restrooms are available for hand washing, along with hand sanitizer dispensers.

-Virtual Line Experience
+Virtual Line Experience & Wait Times

 New Ride Changes